What Are B2B Demand Generation Services?

 3. Refine Labs

-Refine Labs works primarily with mid-market and enterprise SaaS companies with annual recurring revenue of $50M+.
-The approach requires commitment to testing as campaigns optimize over time.
+In practice, this approach suits organizations that have recognized the limitations of gated content and lead scoring models.
+Refine Labs works primarily with mid-market and enterprise SaaS companies with annual recurring revenue of $50M or more.
+The model requires a genuine commitment to testing and iteration, as campaigns optimize over time rather than delivering immediate volume.
 Engagements run through monthly retainers covering strategy, execution, and analysis.

 Audience research based on ideal customer profiles